 - Direct funding is distributed by the Finnish Embassy in Tel Aviv and the Representative Office in Ramallah.

-- Indirect funding is channeled through FinnChurchAid (FCA) and KIOS, which receive funding from the Finnish government.
+- Indirect funding is channeled through FinnChurchAid (FCA), which receives funding from the Finnish government.

-- While the Finnish Ministry for Foreign Affairs acknowledges its support for a variety of organizations, it fails to reveal funding information or evaluation details of NGO projects, reflecting a lack of transparency and accountability.
+- The Finnish Ministry for Foreign Affairs acknowledges its support for a variety of organizations.
+However, the Representative Office in Ramallah does not reveal funding information or evaluation details of NGO projects, reflecting a lack of transparency and accountability.

 - In 2016-2018, Finland’s Fund for Local Cooperation, managed by the Representative Office in Ramallah, is focusing on “Enhancing the rights and status of women.”
 However, it does not reveal funding amounts or which NGOs receive the funding.

 - The embassy of Finland in Israel lists projects that are receiving funds for local cooperation until the end of 2018.

 - Calls suspending prisoners’ salaries “illegal, immoral, and violates the Basic Law and the international human rights law.”